shaloo/docs.arcana/docs/concepts/authtype/aggregatelogin.md

 <img src="/img/icons/i_data_xfer_owner_light.png#only-light" width="50"/>
 <img src="/img/icons/i_data_xfer_owner_dark.png#only-dark" width="50"/>

-Aggregate Login refers to a feature in the [[concept-authsdk| {{config.extra.arcana.sdk_name}}]] that can uniquely identify application users even if they use different social accounts to log in.
-This feature works **only** if the user has the same email ID associated with multiple social accounts.
+Aggregate Login in [[concept-authsdk| {{config.extra.arcana.sdk_name}}]] identifies app users with the same email across social logins.
+If multiple logins share an email, they're seen as one user.
+Different emails mean different developer accounts.

-What this means is that if an application user logs into an application integrated with the {{config.extra.arcana.sdk_name}} say, using Google, Twitter, or Twitch where each of these accounts belonging to the same developer is linked with a single email ID, then all these multiple login accounts will be treated as a single user.
-If the social accounts use different email IDs then these accounts may belong to the same user but {{config.extra.arcana.product_name}} will consider subsequent user login via a different onboarding option as a unique *new {{config.extra.arcana.company_name}} developer account*.
+For example, if a user logs in with Google and Twitter, both linked to the same email, they're treated as a single user.
+However, if different emails are used, separate {{config.extra.arcana.company_name}} developer accounts are created.

 ``` mermaid
 graph LR